OLG-MAN/project101-tf-eks-jenkins/README.md

 ### Configure AWS credentials and provisioning EKS cluster

 ```
-# Configure your credenrtials from before created IAM account with all needed permissions
+# Configure your credentials from before created IAM account with all needed permissions
 aws configure

 # Init and Deploy Terraform infrastructure